JKofler93/mod_2_project/README.md

 User story:
 - a user can log in
 - a user needs a Password to long in
-- a user can buy a currency
+- XXXa user can buy a currency
-- a user can sell a currency
+- XXXa user can sell a currency
 - XXXa user can view their current balance
 - XXXa user can view their owned crypto currencies
 - XXXa user  can view their past transactions